Frequently Asked Questions

-- Submission of written compliancy of the BIPP Accreditation Guidelines via a policy and procedure manual.
+- Submission of written compliance with the BIPP Accreditation Guidelines via a policy and procedure manual.

-- A cooperative working agreement with a family violence shelter center or non-residential family violence center in your jurisdiction (county) or documentation of efforts to attain a cooperative agreement.
+- A cooperative working agreement with a family violence shelter center or non-residential family violence center in your jurisdiction (county) or documentation of efforts to obtain a cooperative agreement.

 - One-time payment of $300 to TDCJ.

-Below is a link to our website where you can find the BIPP Accreditation Application, BIPP Accreditation Guidelines, a summary of the BIPP Accreditation Process, the accreditation renewal application, and a list of probationary and full accreditation providers.
+Below is a link to our website where you can find the BIPP Accreditation Application, BIPP Accreditation Guidelines, a summary of the BIPP Accreditation Process, the accreditation renewal application, and a list of probationary and fully accredited providers.

 The accreditation process can take up to 6-8 weeks.
 Once all required documents and the one time $300 application fee are received by TDCJ, the steps are as follows:

 - An auditor is assigned to complete a desk audit.

 - The desk audit results are reviewed by a supervisor.

 - The applicant is contacted and advised of any missing items or needed revisions.